 There is certainly no shortage of ways to have a fun day or weekend in Macau.
 Most of the time it also means spending a lot of money on Michelin-star dining, luxury hotel accommodations, high-end shopping and more.
 However, having fun doesn’t always come with a hefty price tag.
-Spend a weekend in Macau without breaking the bank with our budget guide.
+Spend a weekend in Macau and explore the city without breaking the bank with our budget guide.

-Where to Relax and Enjoy the Greenery
+Where to Relax & Enjoy the Greenery

 Lou Lim Ieoc Garden is another oasis in the city center.
 The garden is hidden behind high walls and with its small winding paths and abundant vegetation, it provides a quiet setting to relax and cool down, even during the mid-summer heat.
-São Francisco Garden is another great option, especially because it is almost silent, even though it’s surrounded by the city centre and its noise and crowds.
+São Francisco Garden is another great option, especially because it is almost silent, even though it’s surrounded by the city center and its noise and crowds.
 It stands right behind Clube Militar, boasts a children’s park and quiet areas where one can read a book or take a quick nap.
-On the other side, Seac Pai Van park also comes to mind when a relaxing and free activity is what you need.
-Beware of mosquitoes, though!
-These are nice areas for people watching because of the different walks of life that populate Macau.
-You can also sit on a bench in Senado Square and try to guess where people are from.
+By the way, Club Militar is also a nice venue to visit, especially to know more on Macau’s history and the past related to the Portuguese.

 Urban and nature hiking

 You can also walk west to the Inner Harbour area for a serene stroll but one of our favorites is a walk up to Penha Hill.
-The long sweeping roads make for easy an walk and the view from the top of the Chapel of Our Lady of Penha is simply gorgeous.
+The long sweeping roads make for an easy walk and the view from the top of the Chapel of Our Lady of Penha is simply gorgeous.
 On a clear day, you can see all the way up to Taipa, Zhuhai and the rest of Macau.

 A family-friendly environment, Nam Van Lake is popular for those with children.
 There are several cafes and shops lining the edge of this iconic lake that defines the eastern edge of the Macau peninsula.
 Anim’Arte at Nam Van also regularly organizes art exhibits and other events, both for kids and adults.

 The Small Taipa 2000 Circuit is also an option and the beautiful view includes Macau side and some parts of Taipa.
 Taipa Grande Natural Park is not for the weak of heart because it’s steep and long, but definitely worth your while!
 Take your time in this unique place and, if you are lucky enough, you might just find the perfect sunset to appreciate, reflect and, of course, photograph!
-Read about Macau’s best sunset spots here.

 What to Eat